Wibble199/FoundryVTT-Terrain-Height-Tools/readme.md

 To add a new terrain type simply:
 1. Click the "Add Terrain Type" button in the bottom left.
 2. Give it a name (labelled 2 in the above image).
 Note that this is what shows in the palette window, NOT what is shown to players on the scene canvas.
-3. Select whether or not the terrain type should have a height.
+3. Select whether or not the terrain type should have a height/elevation.
 	- This is the default, however for some types (e.g. objective/control zones) it may not make sense to give them a height.
 This setting will disable the height option in the palette, and prevent you from accidentally having areas with different heights.
 Note that disabling this will NOT affect already-painted grid cells.
 4. Configure the style of the area that will be painted on the scene - these settings should be familiar if you have used the default Foundry drawing tool before.
 	- One thing to note though is that the '_Text Label_' (number 8 in the above image), which is what the area will be labelled as, allows a `%h%` and/or a `%e%` placeholder to be used.
 These will be replaced with the height value of the painted terrain or the elevation respectively.
 For example, if you create a type with a label of `H%h%`, when painted on the scene at height 2, it will have a label of `H2`.
 If painted at height 4, it will have a label of `H4`, etc. Likewise, a label of `%e%/%h%` would show `3/2` if it was a height 3 terrain at an elevation of 4.